alpertaskiran/alpertaskiran.github.io/content/posts/mmm.md

 Further diagnostics can be applied by checking residuals of the model.
 For each MCMC draw of posterior samples of the parameters we should compute autocorrelation of the residuals of the regression model as suggested by[1] Since this is our main model assumption.

 github repo: https://github.com/alpertaskiran/bayesian_mmm
-TODO: add images and compute autocorrelation of residuals
+TODO: compute autocorrelation of residuals

 ### References: